 - Roof orientation: Due south is best, anywhere between east-southeast and west is doable

-- Actually, west can be better, if you pay for electricity under a time-of-use plan, where peak electricity is more expensive during the afternoon hours when the sun is shining from the west.
+- Actually, west can be better, if you pay for electricity under a time-of-use rate plan, where peak electricity is more expensive during the late afternoon hours when the sun is shining from the west.
 Panels can be tilted to work on east-facing roofs, but north-facing roofs are right out.

 - Roof shade: None at all, or very, very little.